|You will visit||Vietnam including Ho Chi Minh City, Nha Trang, Hoi An, Hue, Hanoi, Halong Bay|

 We then cruise back to port and return to Hanoi, with free time this afternoon.

-For more culture your Tour Manager can help you get tickets to Hanoi’s world-famous water puppet performance, a quirky tradition from the region of the Red River Delta.
+For more culture your Trip Manager can help you get tickets to Hanoi’s world-famous water puppet performance, a quirky tradition from the region of the Red River Delta.

-Our tour ends this morning after breakfast and some free time, so say goodbye to your crew and Tour Manager.
+Our trip ends this morning after breakfast and some free time, so say goodbye to your crew and Trip Manager.